21st April 2022, Paris (FR)

 We will be sharing our impressions of our two-week collaboration while thinking and being with the mounds, heaps and holes of Paris.
 Mounds, heaps, and piles, and their complements, pits, holes and depressions, are the most primordial form of technique or technology.
 Accumulations make possible new materialities, affordances, and interactions.
 The making of concentrations in space is a condition for the evolution of life, and all of ecology can be described as moving and reshuffling piles of things.
 The mound, heap, or pile, is also an epistemological object: it is an archive.
 We will be approaching ‘large piles of something’ both with field work practices from both ecological and artistic perspectives.
 We start with finding and mapping specific mounds, writing field notes, perhaps making our own mound.
 In the process we will be asking questions from the mounds: what kind of knowledge are you an archive of?
 What kind of movements are you holding?
 How did you get here?
 How would you make me part of you?

-Moderator: Annick Bureaud
+Moderated by Annick Bureaud

-The LASER Paris Meeting of April 21st 2022 is co-organized by Leonardo/Olats and La Diagonale Paris-Saclay with the support of the Daniel and Nina Carasso Foundation and the Creative Europe Programme of the Eurpean Union, in collaboration with the Cité internationale des arts and the Laboratory TEAMeD of Paris 8 Vincennes-Saint-Denis University and the Research University School ArTeC.
+Initiated by Leonardo/ISAST, LASER (Leonardo Art Science Evening Rendez-vous) is the sharing of experiences about art-science projects in semi-formal meetings outside the institutional format.
+The LASER Paris Meeting of April 21st 2022 was co-organized by Leonardo/Olats and La Diagonale Paris-Saclay with the support of the Daniel and Nina Carasso Foundation and the Creative Europe Programme of the Eurpean Union, in collaboration with the Cité internationale des arts and the Laboratory TEAMeD of Paris 8 Vincennes-Saint-Denis University and the Research University School ArTeC.